TheTeaCat/CameraThing/camera-thing/README.md

 The state of the device is then communicated through a single LED, using a number of animations defined in `main/asyncLed.cpp`.

 1. The camera is getting and processing an image from the camera.
 During this period, the LED is simply **on**.
-If there is a failure at this point (camera or jpeg encoding failed), the LED does a **hardware failure animation**.
+If there is a failure at this point (camera or jpeg encoding failed), the LED does a [hardware failure animation](#Hardware failure animation).
 2. The camera is awaiting user preference for whether a geolocation should be supplied - the device waits for 2.4 seconds while performing a **fast breathe animation**.
 If the button is not down at the end of this period, then geolocation data is not used - handy if you're taking a picture at home and don't want to put your kitchen's GPS coordinates on the internet.
 3. If the user chose to add geolocation data to the tweet, the camera is gets a longitude and latitude from the GPS module.
 This is communicated by a **"throb" animation with fast attack and slow decay** - to me, this signifies "pulling" or "down" which feels apt as we're pulling information from GPS sattelites.
-If we fail to get a geolocation, the LED does a **hardware failure animation**.
+If we fail to get a geolocation, the LED does a **[hardware failure animation](#Hardware failure animation)**.
 4. The camera is making a request to the tweeter service's `/tweet` endpoint.
 This is communicated by a **"throb" animation with slow attack and fast decay**, which signifies "pushing" or "up" to me, which makes sense as we're uploading the image to a cloud service.
-If this fails for any reason (including if the tweeter service returns a response code other than `201 Created`) then the LED does a **network failure animation** and then restarts the device.
+If this fails for any reason (including if the tweeter service returns a response code other than `201 Created`) then the LED does a [network failure animation](#Network failure animation) and then restarts the device.